 You probably already recognize the sugar skulls, the paper clippings and people dressed up as skeletons.
-In the beginning of November is the Day of the Dead held in Mexico.
-This is an old tradition, that draws many tourists and travellers to Mexico.
+In the beginning of November is the Day of the Dead held in Mexico, which is an old tradition, that not surprisingly draws many tourists and travellers to Mexico.

 For a long time, I’ve dreamed about experiencing the Day of the Dead in Mexico.
 The opening sequence of the James Bond movie “Spectre” didn’t help to stop that.
 So my husband, my 11 year old son and I went backpacking from Mexico City to Cancun beginning on October 31.

 The modern day festival is influenced by Spanish (and Christian traditions), but she is still there known today as the Lady of the Dead.
 The distinct orange flowers (Merigolds), the sugar skulls, bread and water are all key ingredients as you can see in the pictures.
 This will help the dead find their way and offer them something to eat and drink.

 In the city of Campeche, there was on Saturday a very impressive light show on the facade of a beautiful colonial building showing the history of Mexico and the national holidays.
 I caught the part showing this holiday…